-- User BEST SHOT scenes are stored in built-in memory (page 148) in the SCENE folder (snapshots). - Formatting the camera's built-in memory (page 158) deletes all user BEST SHOT scenes. - Use the following procedure when you want to delete a user BEST SHOT scene.
-1 Display the information screen (page 67) of the user BEST SHOT scene you want to delete. - 2 Press $[\mathbf{V}]$ (\overleftarrow{m} ;), select "Delete", and then press [SET].
+- User BEST SHOT scenes are stored in built-in memory (page 150) in the SCENE folder (snapshots). - Formatting the camera's built-in memory (page 160) deletes all user BEST SHOT scenes. - Use the following procedure when you want to delete a user BEST SHOT scene.
+1 Display the information screen (page 67) of the user BEST SHOT scene you want to delete. - 2 Press $[\mathbf{V}]$ ( $\overleftarrow{m}$ 4), select "Delete", and then press [SET].

-Shooting with High Speed Night Scene (High Speed Night Scene)
+Shooting with High Speed Night Scene (High Speed Night Scene/High Speed Night Scene and Portrait)

-With High Speed Night Scene, the camera detects automatically whether it is being hand-held or on a tripod.
-When you press the shutter button, the camera will record a series of images and combine them in a way that minimizes image blur due to low light conditions.
+With High Speed Night Scene and High Speed Night Scene and Portrait, the camera detects automatically whether it is being hand-held or on a tripod.
+If the camera detects it is being hand-held, pressing the shutter button will record a series of images and combine them in a way that minimizes image blur due to low light conditions.
 If the camera detects it is on a tripod, it will shoot a single image using a longer exposure time (instead of shooting and combining multiple images), which results in an even clearer image.

-1. Press [BS] and then select "High Speed Night Scene".
+The flash is always disabled while "High Speed Night Scene" is selected.
+If the night scene image you are shooting includes people, use the "High Speed Night Scene and Portrait" BEST SHOT scene.
+The flash mode setting becomes FA (Auto Flash) when shooting with "High Speed Night Scene and Portrait".